 Mental Health Facts. https://www.nimh.nih.gov/health/publications/children-and-mental-health/index.shtml

-Effective Child Therapy. http://effectivechildtherapy.org/
+Effective Child Therapy. https://effectivechildtherapy.org/

 The Child Mind Institute. https://childmind.org/topics-a-z/

-American Psychological Association’s Magination Press. http://www.apa.org/pubs/magination/
+American Psychological Association’s Magination Press. https://www.apa.org/pubs/magination/

-Association for Behavioral and Cognitive Therapies http://www.abct.org
+Association for Behavioral and Cognitive Therapies https://www.abct.org/

 PCIT International http://www.pcit.org/for-parents.html

-Linehan Institute|Behavioral Tech. http://behavioraltech.org/resources/clients-family.cfm
+Linehan Institute|Behavioral Tech. https://behavioraltech.org/resources/faqs/dialectical-behavior-therapy-dbt/

 Child Anxiety Network. http://childanxiety.net/

-Anxiety & Depression Association of America. https://www.adaa.org/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2826176/
+Anxiety & Depression Association of America. https://adaa.org/

 American Academy of Child & Adolescent Psychiatry. https://www.aacap.org/AACAP/Families_and_Youth/Home.aspx?hkey=4e918a42-7a64-4c60-bf12-9c9ef6e48164